Lichens and lichenicolous fungi (LF) of the Wanstead area VC18

 St Mary’s churchyard

-Identification: The thallus is finely cracked, with smooth angular segments so looks like dried brown mud.
-The surface can be rough and uneven if the crust is thicker.
+Identification: The thallus is finely cracked, with angular segments and looks like dried brown mud.
 One to many darker red-brown to black apothecia are sunken in the areoles, giving a characteristic mottled appearance to the thallus.

 Chemistry: C+ red.